Meet the DEAL Community

 Michiel van Lint

 I want another world, so I started WeWantAnotherWorld.nu!
-Left-wing writer with progressive ideas, so ignored by the mean media, but still hoping for better times, hence my pseudonym: Spero Etiam.
+Left-wing writer with progressive ideas, so ignored by the main media, but still hoping for better times, which states my pseudonym: Spero Etiam.
 I’m desperately searching for soulmates to take action together.
-Doughnut economics is a positive thinking, but alas, to make people accept new ideas we have to make them aware how neoliberal thinking causes almost all the world problems.
+Doughnut economics is a positive thinking, but alas, to make people accept new ideas we have to make them aware how egoistic and neoliberal thinking causes almost all the world problems.
 That’s the goal of my global digital project.
 We should collaborate more, complement each other, so please join me at WeWantAnotherWorld.nu or write me how I can help you!
+I am also positive about the idea to get in touch with others and discuss ways to achieve a better world.
+Send me your thoughts and questions if you like!

 -